 Lavender is a very popular herb in aromatherapy – mere sniffing these purple flower buds can soothe your mind.
 The same properties reflect in Lavender herbal tea.
 Lavender, known as a calming herb, can treat and provide relief from chronic anxiety and panic attacks.

-Lavender can also stabilize mood and improve the quality of your mental health.
+Lavender can also stabilise mood and improve the quality of your mental health.
 For much better effects, you can drink lavender in the evening while reading or meditating.

 3. Peppermint Tea

-Peppermint is more than just a culinary herb or seasoning.
-Some research suggests the aroma of peppermint may reduce the symptoms of anxiety, frustration, and fatigue.
-The well-known active component of peppermint – 'menthol' is an excellent muscle relaxant.
+Peppermint is more than just a culinary herb or seasoning; its aroma has been shown to reduce the symptoms of anxiety, frustration, and fatigue.
+The well-known active component of peppermint – 'menthol' – is an excellent muscle relaxant.

 So when you are feeling extremely tense and irritable, which are the symptoms of anxiety, drinking peppermint tea will help you achieve overall calm.